 Refit the brake spacer plate locating over the dowels in the walls of the case.
 Install the annulus gear ensuring it is aligned squarely with the case and dowels.
-Refit the planet carrier engaging the teeth with both the annulus and sun gear, refit the shield.
+Refit the planet carrier engaging the teeth with both the annulus and sun gear.